 - Premature death— the defects and conditions that are caused by Zofran use during pregnancy result in severe complications and despite the best efforts of medical professionals, children affected by the drug may die before or during birth or prematurely due to complications related to their congenital defects.

 Get Help Now For Your Child's Birth Defects.
-Rosenfeld Injury Lawyers is Actively Pursuing Zofran Lawsuits
+Rosenfeld Injury Lawyers LLC is Actively Pursuing Zofran Lawsuits

 Based in Chicago, our law firm is accepting Zofran cases from across the country.
 If for any reason, we are unable to secure the compensation that you need and are entitled to, our services will be without charge.